writethedocspodcast/writethedocspodcast.github.io/_posts/2016-12-18-episode-2-findability-in-documentation.md

 podcast_duration: "55:21"
 podcast_length: 45500667
 youtube_url: https://www.youtube.com/embed/Z8puPiBVa0w
 summary: "In episode 2 of the Write the Docs podcast, we explore how to help users find what they're looking for in your documentation.
-We talks about various tools for findability: search, tags, faceted filters,  sidebar navigation, inline links, related links, terms/glossaries, and breadcrumbs."
+We talk about various tools for findability: search, tags, faceted filters, sidebar navigation, inline links, related links, terms/glossaries, and breadcrumbs."
 bitlink: http://bit.ly/wtdpodcastepisode2
 thumb: episode2.png
 ---